D50000/css-grid-master-D5000/README.md

 ## 18.Re-ordering Grid Items
 .Item {
+	//Use order property for ordering, default is 0.
 	order: 2;
-	/* Use order property for ordering, default is 0. */ }
+}

 ## 19.Nesting Grid Layouts